-The study sample for reliability testing is being derived from the urban, tertiary-care hospital with an EHR system integrating inpatient and outpatient data.
-The EHR system is certified for the Medicare and Medicaid EHR Incentive Programs.
-Data being used in the analysis are from a patient population of 12,108 for 2010.
+The study sample for reliability testing was derived from an urban, tertiary-care hospital with an EHR system integrating inpatient and outpatient data.
+The EHR system is certified for Medicare and Medicaid EHR Incentive Programs.
+Data used in the analysis are from a patient population of 12,108 for 2010.
 We carried out an assessment of measure reliability applying a reliability coefficient in the form of the signal to noise ratio (SNR).
-In SNR analysis, reliability is the measure of confidence in differentiating performance between physicians or other providers (Adams, Mehrotra, McGlynn, 2010; Adams, Mehrotra, Thomas, et al., 2010; Scholle, Roski, Adams, et al., 2008).
+In SNR analysis, reliability is the measure of confidence in differentiating performance between physicians or other providers (Adams, Mehrotra, McGlynn, 2010; Adams, Mehrotra, Thomas, 2010; Scholle, Roski, Adams, et al, 2008).
 The signal is the variability in measured performance that can be explained by real differences in physician performance, and the noise is the total variability in measured performance.
 Reliability is then the ratio of the physician-to-physician variance to the sum of the physician-to-physician variance plus the error variance specific to a physician: